 - Feeling jittery

 - Dizziness, feeling anxious or irritable

-Individuals who experience any tics or uncontrolled vocal outbursts, chest pain or pressure or shortness of breath should seek the attention of a medical professional as soon as possible.
+Individuals who experience any of the following should seek the attention of a medical professional as soon as possible:

 If you have been diagnosed with ADHD or a Binge Eating Disorder and feel your current medication isn’t as effective as it once was, request a consultation with your medical provider today.
-Vyvanse can be incredibly useful when taken as prescribed.
+If you take it as prescribed, Vyvanse can be incredibly useful.

-To get Vyvanse you can speak with our ADHD doctor in San Francisco.
-Schedule an appointment with ADHD doctor today, we are open 7 days a week from 11 am to 7pm , please call us at 415-966-0848 if you have any questions.
+To get Vyvanse, you can speak with our ADHD doctor in San Francisco.
+Schedule an appointment with an ADHD doctor today.
+We are open several days a week from 11 am to 7 pm.
+Please call us at 415-966-0848 if you have any questions.